Relishablez/PassGen/README.md

 ## Installation

-To use this password generator, simply include the JavaScript file in your HTML and link the necessary elements (buttons, display areas) as per the provided IDs.
+To use this password generator locally, simply include the JavaScript file in your HTML and link the necessary elements (buttons, display areas) as per the provided IDs.
+Alternatively, download all necessary files (CSS, JS, HTML) and put them in 1 folder then run the `.HTML` file.

 ## 📜 License
 [MIT License](./LICENSE)